dell/dellemc-openmanage-ansible-modules/docs/modules/idrac_support_assist.rst

   share_parameters (optional, dict, None)
-    Parameters that are required for the export operation of support assist collection.
+    Parameters that are required for the export operation of SupportAssist collection.

     \ :emphasis:`share\_parameters`\  is required when \ :emphasis:`export`\  is \ :literal:`true`\ .